-Search grounded answers from the S-1 filing, financials, and market data.
+Search grounded answers from the S-1, financials, and market data.

 Approximately $18.7 billion, up ~33% from $14 billion in 2024.